openstack-archive/deb-python-aioeventlet/doc/status.rst

 To do
 =====

-* doesn't make sense to call wrap_greenthread() from the running greenthread?
-  (it works for greenthreads, but it doesn't work for greenlets)
 * wrap_greenthread() must not log the exception to sys.stderr if the greenthread didn't start
 * register signals in eventlet hub, only needed for pyevent hub?